 Doctors and other HCPs often work over 8-hour shifts, with 12- or even 16-hour shifts being common practice among nurses.
 Fatigue and stress increase the likelihood of mistakes and decrease patient satisfaction (Stimpfel, 2012).
 Working shifts longer than 13 hours can triple the chance of medical error (Lockley, 2007).

 According to some sources, medical error is the third leading cause of death in the U.S. (Makary, 2016).
 One study estimated that in the U.S., 210,000-440,000 deaths per year are due to medical error (James, 2013).
 Medical error can include errors in diagnosis, treatment strategy, or prevention.
-If this is true, we need to seriously rethink how healthcare is delivered and update our causal models to do a more effective job of treating and preventing illnesses.
+To have any hope of treating and preventing illnesses, we need to advance our causal models of the human body and uphold ethical occupational health standards for the healthcare workforce.

 Doctors often have busy schedules, leaving little time for patient interactions.
 This can cause them to not listen as attentively, ask the right questions, or take their patients' concerns seriously.
 This is problematic because the patient is more familiar with their body and has more information and investment in their health than a third-party observer.
-Of course doctors have more background knowledge and training than the average person, but effort should be taken to build the doctor-patient relationship, and doctors should be sure to convey biomedical evidence to the patient in layman's terms and be prepared to thoroughly answer any questions they may have.
 The reality is, when interaction is minimized to a mere 5-10 minutes, the relationship doesn't have much room to grow.
 This rift can increase patient non-compliance or cause patients to switch healthcare providers.

-Now that I have identified some current limitations of the medical industry, let's talk about opportunities for growth in healthcare.
+Now that we have identified some current limitations of the medical industry, let's talk about opportunities for growth in healthcare.

 Some promising avenues of medicine include:

-AI could manage mountains of data, even unstructured ones like brain scans and voice recordings.
-If you can teach a computer pairings between charts and disease states, you can quickly pin down possible diagnoses based on imaging scans, bloodwork, and other health data.
+Artificial intelligence (AI) could manage mountains of data, even unstructured ones like brain scans and voice recordings.
+If you can teach a computer pairings between charts and disease states, you can quickly pin down possible diagnoses based on imaging such as MRI, PET, CT, angiography, x-rays, next-gen dental digital imaging, or DEXA bone density scans, bloodwork, and other biometric data.

-Genome, proteome, and microbiome sequencing for personalized disease prevention
+2. Multi-omic sequencing for personalized disease prevention and disease-modifying lead generation

-Information on mutations that affect absorption (e.g. in certain intestinal cell transporters) could inform doctors to advise patients on whether certain nutrients would be expedient to include in their diet.
+Information on mutations that affect absorption (e.g. in certain intestinal cell transporters) could allow doctors to advise patients on dietary or nutraceutical interventions.
 Sequencing could also identify genetic risk factors and help personalize lifestyle interventions.
-Even more challenging will be proteomic sequencing, which aims to determine protein expression over time in various cell types.
-Proteome and microbiome sequencing can provide revealing information about the role of environment, which can help us improve our causal models with respect to health.
-Sequencing methods are becoming increasingly cheaper and more efficient due to robotics and high-throughput technology, so we can expect to see this area grow.
+Genome, proteome, metabolome, and microbiome sequencing methods like RNA-seq and GeoMX digital spatial profiling can reveal the role of environmental factors in molecular and cellular function.
+Sequencing methods are becoming increasingly cheaper and more efficient.

-Earth-based solutions are at the forefront of the probiotic revolution.
-Plants and fungi have been used for medicinal purposes for thousands of years, and it's time to enhance these solutions with R&D in science and biotechnology.
+Plants, fungi, prebiotics, probiotics, postbiotics, and synbiotics will be key xenobiotic components of nutraceuticals.
+These therapeutics will be enhanced with R&D in science and biotechnology.
 Biotechnology solutions require skill in manufacturing, packaging, processing, and delivery.
 Training in biology, biomedical engineering, physics, and chemistry are in great demand.
 Areas of growing interest include biomaterials, 3D printing, formulations, and synthesis of biodegradable polymers, micelles, and nanoparticles to enhance absorption and therapeutic value.

 Surgical techniques are improving, and as a result, surgical scars are shrinking.
 Nanotechnology allows the ingestion of tiny monitoring devices that can assist in diagnostics and surgical interventions.
 Medical innovations and scientific findings are cutting down on unnecessary procedures, and the risks and benefits are being more thoroughly analyzed and conveyed.
 AI is also being used in robotic surgery to minimize potential complications and postoperative pain.
 This shift towards decreased invasiveness will continue as surgical techniques advance.

-On a related note, new technologies like Dia-Vit, GlucoWise, and sugarBEAT will allow for diabetic patients to accurately track their blood glucose level without the painful finger prick.
-Some of these products are still undergoing testing, and the ones that are out on the market are still expensive.
+On a related note, new technologies like Dia-Vit, GlucoWise, and sugarBEAT allow patients with diabetes to accurately track their blood glucose level without the painful finger prick.
+Products are undergoing testing, and the ones out on the market may still be expensive.